wgu-opensource/osmt/api/README.md

     ```

 ## OAuth2
 An example profile and Spring Boot components (edu.wgu.osmt.security.SecurityConfig) are provided to support OAuth2 with Okta.
-To use a different provider, create an additional profile-scoped Spring @Component that implements org.springframework.security.config.annotation.web.configuration.WebSecurityConfigurerAdapter, and activate that security profile.
+To use a different provider, create an additional profile-scoped Spring @Component that implements `org.springframework.security.config.annotation.web.configuration.WebSecurityConfigurerAdapter`, and activate that security profile.
 Additional Spring Boot components may also be required to support the chosen provider.
 See [Okta Configuration](../README.md#oauth2-and-okta-configuration) in the project [README](../README.md) for more details.
+* It is possible that you will need to exclude the `com.okta.spring.okta-spring-boot-starter` Maven dependency.

 ## Database Configurations
 This project uses [FlywayDb](https://flywaydb.org/).
 SQL Migrations can be placed in `./api/src/main/resources/db/migration/`.